Get Support

 How do you treat opioid use disorder?

 Ideal Option uses FDA-approved medications to treat opioid use disorder (OUD).
 Medication-assisted treatment is considered to be the gold standard for OUD.
-Medications used for the treatment of OUD include buprenorphine (Suboxone®, Subutex®), and naltrexone (Vivitrol®).
+Medications used for the treatment of OUD include buprenorphine (Suboxone®, Sublocade®, Brixadi® ), and naltrexone (Vivitrol®).
 We also encourage and refer our patients to seek behavioral health services, such as counseling or group therapy.
-Many of our locations offer behavioral health services.
+Some of our locations in Washington State offer behavioral health services.

 During your first visit, your addiction medicine provider will assess your past and current substance use, likely severity of withdrawal, and explain your personalized treatment plan.